-Cars suspected of racing on Hwy 74 wreck in Homeland
+Racing suspected in Hwy 74 wreck in Homeland

-Firefighters and other emergency first responders arrived at the scene and located the mangled wreckage of two vehicles, described as a beige Honda Accord and a white Toyota sedan.
-The beige Honda was ripped nearly in half in the collision.
+When officials arrived at the scene they located the mangled wreckage of two vehicles, described as a beige Honda Accord and white Toyota sedan.
+Photos taken at the scene indicate the tremendous impact nearly ripped the Honda in half.

 A large section of a perimeter brick pillar and wrought iron fence of the Community First Church of God was also destroyed in the collision.

-In spite of all the recent devastating incidents that have happened at his church, Pastor Rocky Moore expressed positivity in a recent email about the traffic accident, saying, “I’m thankful that no one was seriously injured.”
+In spite of all the recent devastating incidents that have plagued his church this year, Pastor Rocky Moore expressed positivity in a recent email response about the traffic accident, saying, “I’m just thankful that no one was seriously injured.”

-Despite the major damage to the two involved vehicles, the occupants had only minor complaints of pain.
-Neither required hospitalization.
+Despite the major damage to the two involved vehicles, the occupants only reported minor complaints of pain and neither required hospitalization.

-California Highway Patrol is conducting an accident investigation as well as claims that the two vehicles were racing when they collided.
-Speed was confirmed to be a primary contributing factor according to an officer on scene following collision.
+CHP is conducting an accident investigation as well as looking into the claims that the two vehicles were racing when they collided.
+However, an officer at the scene of the collision already confirmed excessive speed had already been confirmed to be a primary contributing factor in the crash.

 Anyone who witnessed this accident or has information about the incident is encouraged to contact CHP officials at (951) 769-2000.